Last Updated: 4/19/2022 | April 19th, 2022

 - Near the metro so you can get anywhere easily

 HI Los Angeles Santa Monica is located a block from the beach and near the famous Santa Monica pier.
-The hostel includes free Wi-Fi, a stocked kitchen, and complimentary breakfast.
-It also single-sex dorm rooms.
+The hostel includes free Wi-Fi, a stocked kitchen, and single-sex dorm rooms.
 While the beds aren’t super comfy, the hostel offers numerous indoor and outdoor common areas, plus daily free activities and experiences, like pub crawls, walking tours, hikes, and more.

 - Lots of common areas so it’s easy to meet people